Chronic kidney disease (CKD) affects how we think and feel

 - Talk about the feelings you both are having.
 Acknowledge their feelings and ask them to acknowledge yours.
 Opening the lines of communication is very important to prevent misunderstandings.

-- Learn as much as you can about mental illness, treatments and what services are available in your local area.
+- Learn as much as you can about mental health issues, treatments and what services are available in your local area.
 Encourage the person who has experienced the illness to be involved in this process as much as possible.
 Find out if there are education and training courses for carers you can attend.

 Draw on the support you need